Read time: 5 min | Article Quick Search

 Customizing integration plugins

-Should your company require you to change or customize ftrack’s integrations, the best approach might be to use your bitbucket account and fork the project.
+Should your company require you to change or customize ftrack’s integrations, the best approach might be to use your GitHub account and fork the project.

 This way, you can always pull the latest updates from ftrack and ensure your changes will be kept.
 It’s up to you, however, to oversee the merges.